Uplink03/logitechmediaserver-deb/README.md

 Packages
 ========

-Unlike the Logitech-provided software, you will get four packages:
+Unlike the Logitech-provided software, you will get several packages instead of just one:
 - logitechmediaserver : the main software
 - logitechmediaserver-html : the web pages
 - logitechmediaserver-cpan-bundle : the CPAN modules, including the architecture-dependent bits